NubletZ/LinuxOS_Notes/109下/Week-3/README.md

 Update and install the kernel that required for building external kernel modules
 ```
 $ yum update kernel
 ```
-after kernel is updated, reboot your VM before continue to the next command.
+after kernel is updated, reboot your VM before continue to type the commands below.
 ```
 $ yum install gcc kernel-devel kernel-headers
 ```